 Reached out to and identified carers.

-Secured great coverage in both national and regional media.
+Attracted great coverage in national and regional media.

-Delivered 10,000 events and activities around the UK.
+Delivered around 10,000 events and activities across the UK.

 Took 100s of pictures for the Prepared to Care? gallery.

 Encouraged around 250 politicians from all four governments of the UK to join in.
 They provided messages of support on the Carers Week website and social media, attended events in their constituency and wrote articles in their local media and their websites.

 Find out more about Carers Week 2013 highlights and achievements.